iamashraff/Inventory-Management-System_Java-Desktop-GUI/README.md

 - Java Swing GUI

 ## License
-The source code has been published on GitHub Repository under MIT License.
+The source code has been published on GitHub Repository under  _MIT License_.  <br>
-Please visit LICENSE file to read the details about the license.
+Please visit  `LICENSE`  file to read the details about the license.

 ## UML Class Diagram
 ![alt text](https://i.imgur.com/8dGUWoc.png)